CometS1/DiceRoller/README.md

 # DiceRoller
-A experimental webpage for rolling dice
+HTML, SCSS, and Javascript
+A single webpage that is meant to simulate dice rolling for gaming purposes using random number generators